mutiulahi/Voting-app/README.md

 # Voting-app

 A web application for online voting.
-Built using pure PHP
+Built using pure PHP, html, css, JavaScript

 ## Author